List and Functions of Organizations that monitor Labor Welfares

 2. Provide counseling and moral support to new employees.

-3. Advice management in labour management and policies concerning training programmes, benefits, etc.
+3. Advice management in labor management and policies concerning training programmes, benefits, etc.

-4. Liaison with workers so as to maintain a harmonious relationship between management and labourers.
+4. Liaison with workers so as to maintain a harmonious relationship between management and laborers.

-5. Liaison with management so as to advice them on labour welfare practices and be a voice on behalf of the employees.
+5. Liaison with management so as to advice them on labor welfare practices and be a voice on behalf of the employees.

-6. Serve as a communication link between management and employees, and even intervene against unfair management, and promote welfare of labourers.
+6. Serve as a communication link between management and employees, and even intervene against unfair management, and promote welfare of laborers.

 7. Liaison with external entities such as medical officers, factory inspectors, community officials, etc., so as to maintain relationships and work for the betterment of the society on the whole.